 As you can imagine, this system architecture design is great for complex web applications as it allows for easy scalability and simplifies the maintenance of your solution.

-Discover How Velvetech Helped an Insurance Company Replace Its Monolithic Architecture With Independent Microservices
+Discover How Velvetech Helped an Insurance Company Replace Its Monolithic Architecture with Independent Microservices

 A term that’s often used alongside microservices is web services.
 In essence, the two go hand-in-hand.
 While the former is an independent application, the latter is a method of communication between software.